Guillermo Cides: Biography

 From 2003 and for the following 3 years he would write in the Spanish magazines Bajista and Guitarra Actual with monthly pages called Stick Center's Pages.

 Established finally in Spain and concentrating only on live concerts, from 2004 Cides created several different groups besides his usual solo appearances.
 In this way The Stick Trío was formed (Cides, Lampi, Baggerman), Electrik Consort (Cides on Stick, Grandia on Hurdy-Gurdy, Mercader on percussion), Dj d_Melmac + Cides, and the Meeting Bao / Cides / Blavia with whom he took part in several festivals in Spain.
 All the groups would be characterized by a daring musical and instrumental gamble in combination with the Stick.

 With all the projects in progress, in 2006 he produced and edited a Hispanic Stickistas Compilation presenting 22 artists of the Stick.
 On this album and for the first time, Cides and the inventor of the Stick Emmett Chapman record together a song called Gonnawannaland.

 In 2007 the drummer Jerry Marotta (Peter Gabriel’s ex drummer) invited Cides to do a tour as a duo.
 In this way they crossed several European countries during that year and the following one.

 Cides returns finally to the record world in 2009 with an idea without precedent on the Internet: an on-line shop where different artists sign CDs one to one and send them directly to the public.
-In the same year he edits two albums simultaneously: CCA Project (letters that signify the surnames of its members Cushma, Cides and Tim Alexander, with Tony Levin and Trey Gunn as guests, among others) and the Electrik Consort’s début album, one of his groups.
+In the same year he edits two albums simultaneously: CCA Projec (letters that signify the surnames of its members Cushma, Cides and Tim Alexander, with Tony Levin and Trey Gunn as guests, among others) and the Electrik Consort’s début album, one of his groups.

 At present, Cides lives in Barcelona.
 He tours annually with his different projects.
 As he himself expresses in his interviews, he still plays with his first Stick of 1992.